 - 1. Disconnect the battery negative cable. - 2.
-Disconnect the electrical connector from the rear end of the bulb. - Turn the bulb retaining ring counterclockwise until it is free from the headlight reflector, then remove it. - Remove the headlight bulb.
-Do not shake or rotate the bulb when removing it. - Insert the bulb into the headlight reflector with the flat side of the plastic base facing upward. - Install the bulb retaining ring and turn it clockwise until it stops. - Push the electrical connector into the bulb plastic base until it snaps and stops. - 8.
-Connect the battery negative cable.
+Disconnect the electrical connector from the rear end of the bulb. - 3.
+Pull off the rubber cap. - 4.
+Push and turn the retaining pin to loosen it. - 5.
+Remove the headlight bulb.
+Do not shake or rotate the bulb when removing it.

+6. Install the new bulb in the reverse order of removal.